-- a child under 3 months of age has a fever
+- a child under three months of age has a fever.

-- a child over the age of two has a fever that lasts longer than 3 days
+- a child over the age of two has a fever that lasts longer than three days.

 Make sure your child is responsive and drinking fluids.
 For a complete list of when to get concerned when you or your child have a fever, see: Mayo Clinic.

-Broths, soups, water, fruit, and diluted unsweetened fruit juices are best to consume during a fever to maintain hydration and to give the digestive system a break.
-I made this great chicken soup last weekend when I was feeling run-down and it gave me the immune-boost I needed from the garlic, ginger, turkey broth and chilis that I desperately needed.
+Broths, soups, water, fruit, and diluted unsweetened fruit juices are the best things to consume during a fever in order to maintain hydration and to give the digestive system a break.
+I made this great chicken soup last weekend when I was feeling run-down and it gave me the immune boost I needed from the garlic, ginger, turkey broth and chilies that I desperately needed.

-It is a great soup to share with your loved one(s) on a cold and rainy/snowy afternoon, or one to have frozen in the freezer just in case you start to feel sick.
+It is a great soup to share with your loved one(s) on a cold and rainy/snowy afternoon, or to keep in the freezer just in case you start to feel sick.
 It will help to get you back on your feet in no time!